rstumpner/ansible-role-cisco-template/readme.md

-# Ansible Role Cisco Hostname
+# Ansible Role Cisco Configuration Template

-This is a Ansible Role for setting Hostnames on Cisco Devices.
+This is a Ansible Template Role for setting Hostnames on Cisco Devices.

 Aufbau:
 - Build Cisco Config